Program in Brief

 Study at GRIPS

 Students take required and elective courses at GRIPS from October through March.
-Required courses include International Relations, International Security Studies, International Law, International Relations in East Asia, and International Law of the Sea.
-The diverse elective courses enable students to deepen their knowledge in theie individual fields of interest.
+Required courses include International Relations, International Security Studies, International Law, International Law of the Sea, and Coast Guard Studied.
+The diverse elective courses enable students to deepen their knowledge in their individual fields of interest.
 Students will develop analytical skills necessary to conduct robust study of a wide range of maritime policy issues.Study at the JCGA

 From April through July, the students will take courses and participate in practical training and educational programs at the JCGA.
 The required courses are Policy for Search and Rescue, Salvage and Maritime Disaster Prevention, and Maritime Police Policy.
 Students can further enhance their ability to effectively execute their duties as coast guard leaders through the study of a wide range of elective subjects designed to further develop knowledge of technology, investigations, and best practices for maritime law enforcement agencies.Research Paper

 During the course of one year, students write a research paper on issues relevant to the study of maritime safety and security.
-In order to do so, the student will work together with two academic advisors—one from each GRIPS and the JCGA—to complete the paper before graduation.Target Group
+To do so, the student will work together with two academic advisors—one from each GRIPS and the JCGA—to complete the paper before graduation.Target Group